© Copyright 2020 Women Leaders Foundation - All Rights Reserved

 Service Users, Business Partners, Community Organisations and Schools

 We are affiliated with various sports clubs, community organisations, school and other business partners that collect personal data on young individuals.
 We have contracts with community organisations or other business partners we work with.
 We also hold some information on their respective service users.
-The exact data held is dependent on the information we record in our contracts’ requirements, events registration forms, expression of interest form, general registration or membership forms, and any other documents or financial information we may require in order to fulfill our contractual obligations, including compliance checks and audits.
+The exact data held is dependent on the information we record in our contracts’ requirements, events registration forms, expression of interest form, general registration or membership forms, and any other documents or financial information we may require in order to fulfil our contractual obligations, including compliance checks and audits.

 Where we engage with individuals, we may collect and process personal data in order to satisfy a contractual or operational obligation.
 We request that individuals only provide the personal data that is required for us to fulfil our contractual or operational obligation and for us to complete the order.